nabil828/w12-lecture-mongodb-repo/readme.md

 The `$exists` operator is used to find documents where the field exists or does not exist in the document.

-You should get `x` unicorns for this query.
+You should get unicorns for this query.

 **Q3.
 Find the unicorns that like apples or carrots** In a new playground file, write the following